It would be such a shame to just kill time, while there are so many things to see and do in Lyon! Here are some suggestions…

 See the programme of the exhibitions...

 You benefit from a free guided tour and discounts on other tours and shows.
-Book visits, the “Grand Tour” by bus, a tour on the Lyon City Tram, or a lunch or sightseeing trip on a river cruise boat to enjoy your day before evening comes!
+Book visits, the “Grand Tour” by bus, or a lunch or sightseeing trip on a river cruise boat to enjoy your day before evening comes!